blakkisrud/Ashen/README.md

 This work make use of the ICRP Publication 107 data.
 Please refer to the ICRP website for more information on the license and usage of the data.

 Ashen is licensed under the MIT License.
 See the LICENSE file for more information.

+## Version History

+- 0.1.0 - Initial release with basic functionality and command line tool.
+- 0.1.1 - Fix some small typoes